Fixed Point Theorem for Path-Averaged Contractions in Complete b-Metric Spaces: Main Result

-\begin{remark} The assumption that $ T $ is continuous ensures that $ T^n x \to z $ implies $ T^{n+1} x \to Tz $, so by uniqueness of limits, $ Tz = z $.
-While this holds in many natural examples, it is not implied by the PA-contraction condition alone.

-Additionally, the condition $ s \alpha < 1 $ arises from the generalized triangle inequality in b-metric spaces and ensures that the orbit $ \{T^n x\} $ is Cauchy.
-We leave as an open question whether this condition can be weakened or removed in special classes of PA-contractions (e.g., Kannan-type or Chatterjea-type). \end{remark}

-The proof proceeds in several steps: we first show that the sequence of iterates is Cauchy, then that it converges to a fixed point, and finally that the fixed point is unique.
+The proof proceeds in several steps: we first show that the sequence of iterates is a Cauchy sequence, then that it converges to a fixed point, and finally that the fixed point is unique.